Emad-zee/EMAD.md/README.md

-Emad Elfeky
+Emad Elfeky\
-Biologest
+Biologest\
-studying  central dogma - got some shadwing hours - got soem volunteering hours watched youtube videos to know more about central dogma - used ineed to find  shadowing and volunteering
+Studying the central dogma - Gaining some shadowing hours - Gaining some volunteering hours
+Watching YouTube videos to learn more about the central dogma - Using iNeed to find shadowing and volunteering opportunities/